 Hot Birds - Climate change and desert birds

-The ‘Hot Birds’ project integrates behavioural and physiological approaches to develop predictions of how climate change is affecting birds that inhabit arid habitats in southern Africa and globally.
-The main focus of the Hot Birds project is bird communities of the southern Kalahari Desert, but we also work in the arid regions of North America and Australia.
+The ‘Hot Birds Research Project’ (HBRP) integrates behavioural and physiological approaches to understand and predict the impacts of climate change on arid-zone birds in southern Africa and globally.
+The main focus of the HBRP is bird communities of the Kalahari Desert, but we also work in other habitats and in arid regions of North America and Australia.

 Fitness and the importance of behaviour

-Ongoing research by Susie Cunningham and PhD student Tanja van de Ven has shown that many bird species face temperature thresholds, inflection points above which they experience sublethal fitness costs.
-These temperatures normally fall around mid-30°C, with associated costs including reduced foraging success (recorded in Southern Fiscals Lanius collaris, Southern Yellow-billed Hornbills Tockus leucomelas, Southern Pied Babblers Turdoides bicolor), accompanied by inability of adults to maintain body mass (hornbills and babblers); declines in nestling provisioning rates, growth rates of nestlings, size and quality of fledglings and fledging success (hornbills and fiscals).
-The underlying mechanism driving these sublethal fitness costs appears to be behavioural trade-offs made by adults in order to minimise exposure to the physiological costs of high temperatures.
-These trade-offs result in lost foraging opportunities through reductions in activity and birds’ use of shaded locations suboptimal for foraging (fiscals, hornbills); and/or handicaps on foraging efficiency imposed by the use of respiratory evaporative cooling (panting & gular flutter; babblers and hornbills).
+The UCT branch of the HBRP Team focuses on understanding the links between temperature, behaviour and fitness.
+Since 2010, we have shown that many bird species face temperature thresholds/inflection points in the mid-30°C range, above which they experience sublethal fitness costs.
+These costs include reduced foraging success in Southern Fiscals Lanius collaris, Southern Yellow-billed Hornbills Tockus leucomelas, Southern Pied Babblers Turdoides bicolor, and Fork-tailed Drongos Dicrurus adsimilis, accompanied by inability of adults to maintain body mass (hornbills and pied babblers); declines in nestling provisioning rates (hornbills, fiscals and drongos), growth rates of nestlings, size and quality of fledglings, and fledging success (hornbills and fiscals).
+New data collected in 2018 by MSc student Ryno Kemp suggests loss of mass at temperatures > 35°C also applies to extreme arid-zone specialists such as Red Larks Calendulauda burra.
+The underlying mechanism driving these sublethal fitness costs appears to be behavioural trade-offs made by adults to minimise exposure to the physiological costs of high temperatures.
+These trade-offs result in missed foraging opportunities through reductions in activity and use of shaded locations suboptimal for foraging (fiscals, hornbills, drongos); and/or handicaps on foraging efficiency imposed by the use of respiratory evaporative cooling (babblers and hornbills).

 The buffering effects of sociality